NVIDIA/warp/PACKAGING.md

     Check that the correct version number gets printed.

-4) If tests fail, make fixes on `release-X.Y` and where necessary cherry-pick to `master` before repeating from step (1).
+4) If tests fail, make fixes on `release-X.Y` and where necessary cherry-pick to `main` before repeating from step (1).

-5) If all tests passed:

-   - `git push github master:main`
-   - `git push github release-X.Y`

-6) Tag the release with `vX.Y.Z` on `release-X.Y` and push to both `omniverse` and `github`:
+5) Tag the release with `vX.Y.Z` on `release-X.Y` and push to `omniverse`.
+   Both the tag and the release branch will be automatically mirrored to GitLab.

-   It is safest to push *just* the new tag using `git push <remote> vX.Y.Z`.
+   It is safest to push *just* the new tag using `git push omniverse vX.Y.Z`.

-   In case of a mistake, tags can be moved using `git push <remote> vX.Y.Z -f`.
+   In case of a mistake, a tag already pushed to `omniverse` can be deleted from the GitLab UI.

-## Creating a GitHub Release Package

----
+   The bad tag must also be deleted from the GitHub UI if it was mirrored there.

-Create a new release on [GitHub](https://github.com/NVIDIA/warp) with a tag and title of `vX.Y.Z` and upload the `.whl` artifacts as attachments.
+6) Create a new release on [GitHub](https://github.com/NVIDIA/warp) with a tag and title of `vX.Y.Z` and upload the `.whl` artifacts as attachments.
 Use the changelog updates as the description.

 ## Upload a PyPI Release

----

 First time: